 The claim for a pension shortfall can only be made by the pension scheme trustees and we cannot make pension payments to individuals.

 7. Why we deduct tax and National Insurance from your payment

 We are required to deduct tax and National Insurance from any payments we make for holiday pay, arrears of pay, notice worked but not paid, loss of notice compensation and protective awards.

 We deduct tax at a basic rate of 20%.
 We deduct National Insurance at a standard rate of 12% unless you are on a very low income.

 If you think you should be taxed less than this, you can apply to HMRC for a refund.

-We do not tax your redundancy payment award.
+We do not tax or deduct National Insurance from your redundancy payment award.